Linda Fairstein: Aftermath

 In 2003, Kevin Richardson, Raymond Santana Jr., and Antron McCray sued the city of New York for malicious prosecution, racial discrimination and emotional distress.
 It wasn't until Mayor De Blasio took office 11 years later that a settlement in the case was reached on June 19, 2014, for $41 million.

 Ken Burns and his daughter Sarah and her husband made a documentary film about the case, which he compared to the Scottsboro Boys case.
 The film, The Central Park Five, premiered at the Cannes Film Festival in May 2012 and was released on November 23, 2012.
 A Pulitzer Prize winning opera, The Central Park Five, was also written about the case.

 In May 2019, Netflix released a four-part drama series, When They See Us, about the case, directed by Ava DuVernay.
 In it, actress Felicity Huffman portrays Fairstein.
 Soon after the release, Fairstein's publisher, E.P.
 Dutton, released her as a client.
 Fairstein was also forced to resign from various non-profit board roles, including Safe Horizon.
 Fairstein also resigned from the Board of Trustees of Vassar College, her alma mater, after considerable pressure from the student body and members of the administration.

-On June 10, 2019, the Wall Street Journal published an op-ed by Fairstein, Netflix’s False Story of the Central Park Five, in which she says that five were not "totally innocent" (citing the other crimes they were convicted for, for which, she asserts, there is still substantial evidence) and that DuVernay had defamed her.
+On June 10, 2019, the Wall Street Journal published an op-ed by Fairstein, Netflix’s False Story of the Central Park Five, in which she says that the five were not "totally innocent" (citing the other crimes they were convicted of, for which, she asserts, there is still substantial evidence) and that DuVernay had defamed her.
 In March 2020, Fairstein filed suit in the U.S. District Court for the Middle District of Florida against Netflix, DuVernay, and series writer Attica Locke for defamation based on her portrayal in the series.

+As of 2021 following Netflix's request for it to be dismissed, the lawsuit had been partially allowed to go forward while other scenes had been deemed not to be defamatory.
+On June 4, 2024, the case was settled, with Netflix donating $1 million to Innocence Project and no payment being made to Fairstein. “[Fairstein] walked away with no payment to her or her lawyers of any kind, rather than face cross examination before a New York jury,” DuVernay said.

+Later career

+During her tenure, Fairstein prosecuted controversial and highly publicized cases, such as the "Preppy Murder case" against Robert Chambers in 1986, and the 1998 People v.
+Jovanovic cases.